hacs/documentation/documentation/categories/python_scripts.md

 Python Scripts is a part of the Home Assistant [`python_script` integration.](https://www.home-assistant.io/integrations/python_script/)

 :::info
-Python Scripts in HACS will atomagically be enabled if you have it enabled in Home Assistant
+Python Scripts in HACS will automagically be enabled if you have it enabled in Home Assistant
 :::

 ## Enable Python Scripts in Home Assistant